 Screen Printing involves creating a stencil, known as a screen and then using that screen to apply ink on the printing surface.
 Each individual color is applied using a different screen, one at a time, combined to achieve the final look.
 The more colors a design has, the more screens that are needed, and the more setup time required.

-The ink in screen printing is applied thicker than digital printing, which results in brighter colors – even on darker shirts.
+The ink in screen printing is applied thicker than other types of printing techniques , which results in brighter colors – even on darker shirts.
 Screen printing is the best option for designs that require a high level of vibrancy, specialty products, or for quantities greater than 10 pieces.
 While Sawtooth Shirts has no minimums for screen printing, price is usually a prohibitive factor under 12 pieces.

 Screen Printing Price Factors: